Star Tour Show at Ko Olina

 Star Tour Show at Ko Olina - What to Expect from the Experience

 The Star Tour Show at Ko Olina is designed to give travelers a glimpse into the universe with the aid of a powerful GPS-telescope.
 The show lasts approximately one hour, making it a manageable yet memorable evening activity.
-It’s held at the Naupaka Spa & Fitness Center rooftop, which provides an open-air setting with unobstructed views over the ocean—perfect for star gazing.
+It’s held at the Naupaka Spa & Fitness Center rooftop, which provides an open-air setting with unobstructed views over the ocean—great for star gazing.

 The Itinerary in Detail